Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/recognizing-artifacts.md

-Blocking is a type of artifact that appears as blocky patterns in the image.
-It is often caused by compression
+Blocking is a type of artifact that appears as blocky patterns in the image, and is often caused by compression.

 !!! example "Frame with blocking artifacts"